2012 Extreme Sailing Series

 The 2012 Extreme Sailing Series was the sixth year of the series and the second year of it being a fully global event.
 The series started in Muscat, Oman on 28 February and ended in Rio de Janeiro, Brazil on 29 November and was scheduled to take place in 8 cities and 3 continents.

 Acts

 Act 1: Muscat, Oman

 The starting act of the 2012 series was held in Muscat, Oman on the weekend of 28 February and 2 March 2012 and was won by Oman Air.

 Act 2: Qingdao, China

-The second act of the series, which was held in Qingdao, China was held between 19–22 April 2012 and was won by The Wave, Muscat.
+The second act of the series, which was held in Qingdao, China was held between 19 and 22 April 2012 and was won by The Wave, Muscat.

 China entered a local 'wild card' entry into this act.

 Act 3: Istanbul, Turkey

 The third act of 2012 was held in Istanbul, Turkey on the weekend of 7–10 June 2012 and was won by The Wave, Muscat.